-- Then, cost of goods sold is calculated, for businesses that sell products.
+- Then, the cost of goods sold is calculated for businesses that sell products.

 - The result is the gross profit (gross business income).

 - Other income is also listed.
-For example, your business may have income from inerest, tax credits, or other non-sales sources.
+For example, your business may have income from interest, tax credits, or other non-sales sources.

-- If you have a home business, you can do a separate calculation for home business expenses, and add those to the tentative profit/loss.
-(There are two methods to calculate these expenses.)
+- If you have a home business, you can do a separate calculation for home business expenses, and add those to the tentative profit or loss.

 Net Profit or Loss Calculation

-- The net profit or loss calculation is Gross Income less expenses (including home business expenses).
+- The net profit or loss calculation is Gross Income minus expenses (including home business expenses).

 Calculating Net Earnings for Self-employment Taxes

-- Interest from loans, unless you are a real estate dealer or you regularly provide services mostly for the convenience of the occupant, or
+- Interest from loans, unless you are a real estate dealer or you regularly provide services mostly for the convenience of the occupant